 Service Levels: No changes to the service level are permitted unless approved in writing, in advance, by Refuse Specialists.
 Any change in charges resulting from increases or decreases in the service level, or from extra yards/extra pick-ups, will be calculated by using the per cubic yard rate then in effect, as described above.
 No deviation from the above rates, or additional charges of any type (e.g. rental, delivery, blocked container or relocation fees), is permitted unless approved in advance, in writing, by Refuse Specialists.
-Refuse Specialists will not approve any price increases including but not limited to the items listed in the “Other Items” section in page one of this agreement.
+Refuse Specialists will not approve any price increases including but not limited to the items listed in the “Other Items” section in page one of this Agreement.
 Refuse Specialists will not approve any minimum charges for compactors or rolloffs (if applicable).
-All terms in this agreement apply to any additional services including but not limited to, permanent or temporary rolloffs.
+All terms in this Agreement apply to any additional services including but not limited to, permanent or temporary rolloffs.
 Client is not obligated to pay any unapproved charges and/or rate increases.
-If Client inadvertently pays an unapproved rate increase or charge, such payment shall not constitute approval and the overpayment will be credited to Client immediately upon written notification to Hauler.
+If Client inadvertently pays any unapproved rate increase or charge, such payment shall not constitute approval and the overpayment will be credited to Client, or at Client’s request refunded to Client, immediately upon written notification to Hauler.

 Termination: In event of termination, Client will provide Hauler with a written Termination Notice, which will include the date on which Hauler is required to remove the Equipment from the Service Location.
 Hauler will, on the termination date, remove all Equipment from the applicable Service Location.
 Any Equipment not removed from the Service Location within ten (10) days after the termination date set forth in Client's Termination Notice will be deemed to have been abandoned by the Hauler and will be removed at Hauler’s Expense.